Published June 2019

 Keep in mind, wood’s longevity enables it to go through many lifetimes of use, changing its function in a surprising number of ways.
 When you bring into your home a piece of wood furniture or object that has outgrown its usefulness, changing it to your color scheme or best function, you prolong its history, giving it another story to tell.

-Incorporate wood pieces whether they be furniture or art to soften a modern looking room in your house.
+Incorporate wood pieces whether it be furniture or art to soften a modern looking room in your home.
 Concrete floors or slate rock walls can be softened with a rug and a beautiful solid wood mission chair.